 Leading the transformation to green energy

 As CO₂ emissions from fossil fuels contribute to a warming planet, there’s never been a more urgent need to scale the generation and use of clean energy. Ørsted, Denmark’s largest energy producer, is answering the call.
-Eighty-six percent of the energy it produced in 2019 came from green sources, making the business the world’s most sustainable energy company that year.
-And in 2020, Ørsted is the world's most sustainable company, and aims to increase green energy production to 99 per cent by 2025.
+Already the world’s most sustainable energy company, by 2025 it aims to produce 99% of its energy from green sources.
 That 2025 carbon neutral target is remarkable, considering Ørsted ran on less than 20 per cent renewable sources as recently as 2006.

 To meet its long-term goals, Ørsted saw an opportunity to build, own and operate assets better and more efficiently using digital tools.
 Company leadership recognised they needed an agile operating model to rapidly innovate and deliver new technical capabilities, and to be responsive to emerging trends and data.
 We’ve worked with Ørsted IT to fundamentally transform the organisation, changing the culture, building capabilities and strengthening processes so it’s better equipped to create a world that runs entirely on green energy.

 - Tasks that used to take up to two years now take as little as two months.

 - Ørsted is on course to reach its goal of producing 99 per cent green energy by 2025.

 Ahead of the competition

 Ørsted grasped the potential of wind power early and built the world’s first offshore wind farm in 1991.
 The company’s leadership saw a future in which wind wouldn’t simply complement the use of fossil fuels but replace them altogether.
 That has meant stepping away from oil and gas and setting a target to turn off coal by 2023.